kondratyev-nv/Resume/README.md

 ### __BARS Group__
 #### __Senior Full Stack Developer__<br/>Mar 2017 - Aug 2017

-Our team developed a budget planning system for the Ministry of Finance of one of the Russian Federation regions.
-The system is a SPA with ExtJS frontend, C# and ASP.Net MVC backend, NHibernate and linq2db ORMs, PostgreSQL database, Castle Windsor IoC container, and RabbitMQ for asynchronous tasks.
+Developed a budget planning system for the Ministry of Finance of one of the Russian Federation regions.
+The system is a SPA with ExtJS front-end, C# and ASP.Net MVC back-end.

  * Developed new features, fixed bugs and performance issues on both front- and back-end sides of the application
  * Provided leadership and mentorship to the engineering team, reviewed code
  * Estimated task time, planned releases
- * Analysed business requirements and provided solutions to resolve system and user issues
+ * Analyzed business requirements and provided solutions to resolve system and user issues
- * Supervised and coordinated workflow and git flow
+ * Supervised and coordinated workflow and git-flow

 _Accomplishments:_